 - Purification (temizuya, water basin): left hand → right hand → rinse mouth with water in your hand → rinse handle (don’t touch the ladle to your lips).

 - Prayer: small coin; bow twice; clap twice; silent wish; bow once.
-At Buddhist temples you usually skip claps—follow signs.
+At Buddhist temples you usually skip the claps, so follow the signs.

 When you visit baths (onsen) & tattoos